 Today, as a church fellowship, we are confronted with many people who are in need in this world.
 Now pure and undefiled religion for God, the Father, is this: “to visit orphans and widows in their affliction, and to keep oneself unstained by the world” (James 1:27).
 God makes it clear to us that He wants us, as an expression of His heart, to take care of orphans and widows.
 We are to be socially concerned and connected with people in need; those who are nearby, but also those geographically further away.

 Both in the Old and New Testaments we see that God promises special grace to people who show compassion with the poor.
 “Whoever is generous to the poor lends to the LORD, and He will repay him for his deed” (Proverbs 19:17).

 In Matthew 5:16, Jesus says to His disciples: “Let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven“.
 How do we let our light shine?
 By the good works as acts of grace, for “God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work” (2 Corinthians 9:8).

 For children of God it is about living out of the unlimited grace that He gives us.
 His grace that enables us to be abundant in every good work.
 That is why God makes His abundance available to us.
 It is not for selfish and worldly pleasure, but for doing good works.

-Note, that social compassion is not separate from spiritual care and compassion.
+Note that social compassion is not separate from spiritual care and compassion.
 The closer these two are practically integrated, the more wholesome the effect will be.
-If we are confronted by people with distressing needs, in particular those a distance from us, we can ask ourselves to what extent we can take responsibility for them and how can we really help?
+If we are confronted with people with distressing needs, in particular those at distance from us, we can ask ourselves to what extent we can take responsibility for them and how can we really help?
 How we can provide practically, by collaborating with local churches and believers?
 By personally going or by making it possible for others to go?
 In this way we can also invest in God’s Kingdom.

 Following the example of Paul